Thomas Parkyns, 1st Baron Rancliffe: Family

 Parkyns married Elizabeth Anne, the daughter of Sir William James, MP (who died at the wedding) and had nine children.
 He was succeeded by his son George.

-His daughter Elizabeth Anne Parkyns married Sir Richard Levinge and threy were parents to Reginald Thomas John Levinge.
+His daughter Elizabeth Anne Parkyns married Sir Richard Levinge and they were parents to Reginald Thomas John Levinge.

 His daughter Mary Charlotte (1792-1864) became Princess and Duchess of Polignac for her marriage with Prince Jules de Polignac, French Premier and 3rd Duke of Polignac.